JAMB Subject Combination for Water Resources Management and Agrometeorology 2026/2027

 What is Water Resources Management and Agrometeorology?

 Water Resources Management and Agrometeorology is an interdisciplinary course that focuses on the sustainable use of water resources for agricultural and environmental purposes.
-It combines hydrology, meteorology, climatology and agricultural science to understand how weather and water availability affect crop production and ecosystem health.
+It combines hydrology, meteorology, climatology, and agricultural science to understand how weather and water availability affect crop production and ecosystem health.

 Students are trained to manage water for irrigation, study weather patterns for farming decisions, and use scientific tools to forecast droughts and floods.
 This field plays a critical role in adapting agriculture to climate change and improving food security.